Circular Economy

 Specific description of action

-The experiment will stimulate the introduction of circular economy concepts and monitor their adoption within local businesses.
-It will create an acceptance model to measure how citizens perceive the roll-out of circular economy certified products and directly support the Green Deal ambition of provision of “reliable, comparable and verifiable information” for citizens, and link to the UN’s Sustainable Development Goal to ‘Ensure sustainable consumption and production patterns’ (goal 12).
+The experiments stimulated the introduction of circular economy concepts and monitor their adoption within local businesses.
+It sought to create an acceptance model to measure how citizens perceive the roll-out of circular economy certified products and directly support the Green Deal ambition of provision of “reliable, comparable and verifiable information” for citizens, and link to the UN’s Sustainable Development Goal to ‘Ensure sustainable consumption and production patterns’ (goal 12).

-Specific attention will be given to vulnerable groups of citizens with mobility and visual impairments.
+Specific attention was to be given to vulnerable groups of citizens with mobility and visual impairments.

 Local Partners